About Summit Denali

 Now Enrolling for 2021-22!

 We are currently accepting applications for the 2021-22 school year!
-We will be holding an admissions lottery for 6th grade on March 5, 2021.
-All Intent to Enroll forms received by the application deadline of 3 PM on February 26, 2021 will be included in the lottery.
+We will be holding an admissions lottery for 6th & 9th grades on March 5, 2021.
+For 6th grade, all Intent to Enroll forms received by the application deadline of 3 PM on February 26, 2021 will be included in the lottery.
+For 9th grade, all Intent to Enroll forms received by the application deadline of 3 PM on March 4th, 2021 will be included in the lottery.
 Admissions offers will be made on a space available basis as a result of the lottery.
 Any applicant who does not receive an offer of admission will be placed on the waitlist.Enroll Today!

 The Summit Difference